Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 ### Configure your function

-Next, you'll need to set environment variables in your function app from earlier, containing the reference to the Azure Digital Twins instance you've created.
+Next, you'll need to set environment variables in your function app containing the reference to the Azure Digital Twins instance you've created.

-You will need the following values from when you set up your instance.
+You will need the following values from when you set up your digital twin instance.
 If you need to gather these values again, use the links below to the corresponding sections in the setup article for finding them in the [Azure portal](https://portal.azure.com).
 * Azure Digital Twins instance **_host name_** ([find in portal](../articles/digital-twins/how-to-set-up-instance-portal.md#verify-success-and-collect-important-values))
 * Azure AD app registration **_Application (client) ID_** ([find in portal](../articles/digital-twins/how-to-set-up-instance-portal.md#collect-important-values))